 New and expanding functionality

-During 2013 and beyond, OCLC will continue to expand WorldShare Metadata Collection Manager with additional functionality to further streamline metadata management and enhance discoverability for all of your library’s materials.
+During 2014 and beyond, OCLC will continue to expand WorldShare Metadata Collection Manager with additional functionality to further streamline metadata management and enhance discoverability for all of your library’s materials.
 Past enhancements are detailed in release notes.
-Planned enhancements (with more to come) include:

 Holly Tomren, Head of Metadata Services at Drexel University, shares her library's experience as a beta test site for the new OCLC WorldShare Metadata collection management functionality.